Pitson3/MetricsDashboard/README.md

 ![][img_8]

-- Uptime: Average time that the services are up and running
+- Uptime: The total time that the services are up and running
 - Errors: The http 40X and 50X errors encountered by the services
-- Latency: Average http requests per second
+- Latency: The http request response time
-- CPU Usage: The amount of cpu used by continers in a second
+- CPU Usage: The amount of cpu used by containerized applications esp. the backend and frontned service
-- Memory Usage: The amount of memory used by the containers in a second
+- Memory Usage: The amount of memory used by the containererized applications especially the backend and frontned service
+- Jaegar Spans: The trace for the backend and frontend service